Athryx/aurora_os/README.md

 install required tools for building

 	sudo pacman -S nasm lld
-	cargo install cargo-sysroot

 the [gen-initrd](https://github.com/Athryx/gen-initrd) tool is also required to generate the init ramdisk clone the [gen-initrd](https://github.com/Athryx/gen-initrd) repo, build it and put the gen-initrd executable in your path

-set toolchain and build sysroot
+set toolchain and add rust-src

 	rustup override set nightly
-	./run.sh sysroot

-if building sysroot fails, you may have to install rust-src

 	rustup component add rust-src

 compile and run